 The Ontology in the Categories

 The Categories is an early work, presumably one Aristotle wrote close to the time when he was a student in Plato's Academy.
-(In general, it is difficult to know when individual works in the Aristotelian corpus were written.
+(In general, it is unknown when individual works in the Aristotelian corpus were written.
 The Categories is an exception.
 It is thought to be one of Aristotle's earliest works.)

 In the Categories, Aristotle discusses terms.
 Terms are parts of language.
-As part of this discussion, he discusses the parts of reality to which terms correspond.
+In his discussion, Aristotle discusses the parts of reality to which terms correspond.
 In this way, the Categories contains a discussion of ontology.